 At what age should I start worming my pets?

-Puppies can be born with worms eggs that have been passed directly from their mother so a first treatment is recommended at 2 weeks and then at regular short intervals until they are 3 months of age – the bitch should also be treated at the same time.
+Puppies can be born with worms that have been passed directly from their mother so a first treatment is recommended at 2 weeks and then at regular intervals until they are 3 months of age – the bitch should also be treated at the same time.

 How long does the effect of the dose last?